Frank Patrick (ice hockey): PCHA

 Joe sold his lumber company in January 1911, making a profit of around $440,000, of which he gave both Lester and Frank $25,000.
-In a separate transaction Patrick also sold a private interest he had, earning a further $35,000.
+In a separate transaction Joe also sold a private interest he had, earning a further $35,000.
 With this money Joe solicited ideas from his family on what to invest in, and Patrick suggested they establish their own hockey league, one based in BC and that they controlled.
 It was put to a vote, with both Joe and Frank voting in favour and Lester against, so they agreed to move forward.
-They incorporated the new league, the Pacific Coast Hockey Association, on December 7, 1911.
+They incorporated the new league, the Pacific Coast Hockey Association (PCHA), on December 7, 1911.

 The initial plan was to place teams in large cities in Western Canada, with one each in Vancouver and Victoria (both in BC), and one in Edmonton and Calgary (both in Alberta).
 Issues in finding support for the Alberta-based teams meant that the new league would only be based in BC initially.
 The mild weather on the West Coast meant that unlike Central and Eastern Canada natural ice could not be used for games, and so the Patrick family built two arenas: the Denman Arena in Vancouver and the Patrick Arena in Victoria.
 While the arenas were being built Patrick went east to recruit players, offering up to twice the salary they were making in the NHA to join the new league, and was able to recruit several high-profile names.
 Patrick managed and played for the Vancouver team, while Lester would do the same for the Victoria team.
 Patrick played all 15 games for Vancouver during the 1912 season, and recorded 23 goals, placing him second on Vancouver for scoring and fourth in the league.
 The league itself did well and demonstrated it could be a serious challenger to the supremacy of the NHA.

 To help bolster attendance and improve his team for the 1912–13 season, Patrick signed his former teammate in Renfrew, Cyclone Taylor, who was considered one of the biggest names in hockey at the time.
-The signing of Taylor to the PCA gave the league legitimacy.
+The signing of Taylor to the PCHA gave the league legitimacy.
 While the first games of the PCHA's inaugural season only had half the tickets sold, the Millionaires sold out their home opener for the 1912–13 season, Taylor's debut in the league.
 It was the first sell-out for the PCHA.
 However even with Taylor on the team, Vancouver (who had now began to be known as the "Millionaires") did not win the league title, finishing second; Patrick again placed fourth overall in league scoring, and third on Vancouver, with 20 points in 16 games.